rodrigo-galdino/Coursera_Capstone/README.md

 # Capstone Project - Seattle City Vehicle Collision Data Analysis

+This is the capstone project for Data Science Certificate Program.

 ## Section 1: Introduction/Business Problem section

 Under this project with the given set of data, I decided to build a model to predict if a collision with injuries will occur or not based on the weather and road conditions and determining the most susceptible areas.